gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 >Thank you for taking the time to contact the Minister.

-I have not received any more responses or follow ups from this email.
+I received a response on the 17th of September (posted below)

 #### 29th of July, 2019